 The setting for the creative dishes served at Hibernia is a gorgeous wood-beam cottage overlooking the ocean on Anguilla’s east end.
 The Zen garden has a waterfall and artifacts from Bali.
 This intimate restaurant is known for its delicious yet avant-garde pairings.
 Try the long-line fish served with gratin of local pumpkin, shitake mushrooms and essence of bitter oranges grown on-site.
 Have a peek in the wee art gallery stocked with finds from the owner’s travels.

-Diners can’t beat the sparkling fresh fish dishes at Mango’s Seaside Grill.
-The choices here are teeming with flavor and are light and healthy.
+You can’t beat the sparkling fresh fish dishes at Mango’s Seaside Grill.
+Light and healthy choices here are teeming with flavor.
 The spicy whole grilled snapper is a hit, as is the Cruzan rum-barbecued chicken.
 The warm apple tart and coconut cheesecake are both splurge-worthy.
 Adding to the luxury of the restaurant are a comprehensive wine list and a Cuban cigar humidor.

 Candles flicker in the night on the stylishly appointed tables at Veya.
 Soft jazz plays while chic patrons mingle and sip signature cocktails.
 There are ample portions of eclectic fare such as Jerk-spiced tuna with a rum-coffee glaze on a juicy piece of grilled pineapple or Moroccan-spiced shrimp with roasted tomato-apricot chutney. save room for the warm chocolate cake with chili-roasted banana ice cream and caramelized bananas.

 Anguilla has a rapidly growing arts scene.
 Creativity is thriving on this little island.
-Visitors may wish to investigate these two venues:
+You might choose to investigate these two venues:

 Devonish Art Gallery showcases the work of artist Courtney Devonish.
 Admire wooden sculptures scattered around the gallery, colorful pictures with Caribbean motifs, and beaded jewelry.
 White walls contrast against the brightly colored art, making for vibrant energy.
 This is a lovely place to purchase a one-of-a-kind local work of art.